berdal84/crispr-barista/README.md

-# CRISPResso UI
+# CRISPR Barista

-This is a simple UI to use localy CRISPResso from a web user interface.
+*CRISPR Barista* is a simple UI to drive your command line CRISPResso2 program.
-The program uses Python3 and Flask.
+The program uses Python3.7+, Flask and Boostrap.

 ## Prerequisites